 While Patagonia and BHA don’t cater to the exact same sports, the two brands certainly share members and customers.
 And both are fighting for the same thing: public lands.

 When it comes to outdoors activism, Patagonia wields a large bullhorn.
 Over the last year, the brand and its founder aggressively took action to defend public lands.

 It went so far as to pull out of the Outdoor Retailer Convention in Salt Lake City due to the state’s political leadership opposing the national monument status of Bears Ears.
 The action ultimately resulted in the show relocating from Utah to Denver.

 Chouinard’s presence at the BHA Rendezvous marked a significant step toward unification between general outdoor recreationists and hunters and anglers.
 Chouinard, a known angler, spent time speaking on a water access board as well as storytelling.

 The Patagonia founder took the stage following professional hunting guide Remi Warren.
 Chouinard spoke of time spent in Hawaii and teaming up with local dogs to wrangle fish ashore during low tide.
 More importantly, he spoke of teaching his kids ethical hunting – killing an animal efficiently to not let it suffer, and not wasting any meat.

-These ethics spoke to the heart the hunters and anglers present.
+These ethics spoke to the hearts of hunters and anglers present.
 And it struck a chord.

 “This is the most amazing organization I have ever seen,” Chouinard said.
 And the crowd rose in applause.

-More than a thousand BHA officials, members, and enthusiasts thanked him with a standing ovation.
+More than 1,000 BHA officials, members, and enthusiasts thanked him with a standing ovation.
 The cheers represented a hopeful move toward an alliance between outdoor-loving groups typically found on opposite sides of political debates.